-Xie and Hung were the first to propose a collection of heuristics for temperature-aware processor allocation, task assignment, and scheduling [11].
-However, the proposed heuristics either consider spatial or temporal thermal variations, but not both types of variations at the same time.
-In Section Section V, we show that their technique can deviate significantly from optimality.
+Xie and Hung were the first to propose a collection of heuristics for temperature-aware processor allocation, task assignment, and scheduling [45].
+However, their heuristics consider spatial or temporal thermal variation, but not both types of variations.
+In Section V, we show that their technique can deviate significantly from optimality.

-Finally, Paci et al. claim that temperature-aware design is unnecessary in low-power embedded systems [33].
-While their conclusions hold for very low-power embedded processors because on-die temperature variation is small, our results show substantial (> 30 °C improvement) benefits from temperature-aware design for MPSoCs containing processor cores characterized by the Embedded Systems Benchmarks Consortium [34] using the thermal model in Section II-B.
+Finally, Paci et al. claim that temperature-aware design is unnecessary in low-power embedded systems [30].
+While their conclusions hold for very low-power embedded processors because on-die temperature variation is small, our results show substantial (> 30 °C improvement) benefits from temperature-aware design for MPSoCs containing several embedded processor cores (see Section VII-A for more details), using the thermal model in Section II-B.

-I.B.
-Contributions
+B. Contributions

 This article makes the following main contributions.
 We present a mixed-integer linear programming (MILP) formulation for assigning and scheduling tasks with hard real-time constraints on an MPSoC to minimize the chip peak temperature.
 Our formulation considers spatial and temporal thermal variations.
 It relies on a phased steady-state thermal analysis directly integrated within the MILP formulation.
-The phased steady-state thermal analysis produces a separate steady-state thermal profile for each power profile occurring during the schedule.
+This analysis produces a separate steady-state thermal profile for each power profile occurring during the schedule.
 Extensions for temperature-dependent leakage power modeling, DVFS, finer-grained thermal modeling, and inter-task communication modeling are given.